 While all convenience stores serve the same essential purpose, some locations fare better than others.
-This is why it’s very common for two convenience stores to be located on opposite corners, with identical gas prices, and yet each store will likely have a very specific demographic.
+This is why it’s very common for two convenience stores to be located on opposite corners, with identical gas prices.
+Yet, each store will likely have a very specific demographic.
 One business may even fare significantly better than the other.
 Why?

 Convenience stores are known for quantity over quality, and while it may seem that they are all fundamentally alike, some stand out to consumers for all the right reasons.
-These reasons will vary, but at the end of the day, it all comes down to creating an in-store experience that resonates with your customers.
-In this article, we explore four ways you can enhance the customer experience to maximize income potential in your convenience store.
+These reasons will vary, but it all comes down to creating an in-store experience that resonates with your customers at the end of the day.
+This article explores four ways you can enhance the customer experience to maximize income potential in your convenience store.

 Put your Customers First

 Sounds simple right?
 When your customer is first, it shows.
 This doesn’t mean you bend over backward to make every customer happy.
-Instead, “customer first” means that your c-store, from the highest manager to the overnight stocking employee, intentionally focuses their job on providing the best possible customer experience.
+Instead, “customer first” means that your c-store, from the highest manager to the overnight stocking employee, intentionally focuses its job on providing the best possible customer experience.
 For the stocker, this could mean ensuring that empty boxes are never on the floor during peak business hours.
-For someone higher up in the company, it could be new strategic policies or updated procedures that improve the customer shopping experience.
+For someone higher up in the company, new strategic policies or updated procedures improve the customer shopping experience.

 Engage the Senses

-Look for ways to engage your customers with positive sensory experiences - from the look and feel of the floor mats when they walk in, to the music that plays as they check out.
+Look for ways to engage your customers with positive sensory experiences - from the floor mats' look and feel when they walk into the music that plays as they check out.

 You’ll also want to consider the color of your convenience store fixtures.
 We recommend highlighting gondola shelving displays with color that will grab customer’s attention and set your store apart from the competition.

 Get in the Zone